Skip to main content

 The Manx Electric Railway was built between 1893 and 1899 and connects the Island’s capital, Douglas, with Laxey in the east and Ramsey in the north.
 It’s acknowledged as the longest narrow gauge vintage electric railway system in the British Isles and still uses its original Victorian and Edwardian rolling stock.
 In fact two of the trams in use are the oldest electric trams in continuous operation on their original line in the world!

-The Manx Electric Railway volunteers undertake restoration of rolling stock and also assist at key events such as the ‘Manx Heritage Transport Festival’ and ‘Rush Hour’ on the Railways.
+The Manx Electric Railway volunteers undertake restoration of rolling stock and also assist at key events such as the ‘Manx Heritage Transport Festival’.

-The volunteer group has continued with the restoration of MER 'Ratchet' Car 14 which is scheduled for completion early this year.
-Car 14 has not been used since 1978 and once fully restored will be the only 'ratchet' or hand braked tram in service.
+The volunteer group spearheaded the restoration of M.E.R 'Ratchet' Car 14 which was completed in 2018.
+Car 14 had not been used since 1978 and is the only 'ratchet' or hand braked tram in service.
 Volunteers have completely stripped, cleaned and varnished all the body woodwork including the 48 clerestory sashes and the wooden seats.

-The Manx Electric Railway’s engineers based at Derby Castle are carrying out all the mechanical and electrical works including a full rewire of the tram.
-The tram, built in 1898, will be restored to its 'as new' condition.
+The Manx Electric Railway’s engineers based at Derby Castle are carried out all the mechanical and electrical works including a full rewire of the tram.
+The tram, built in 1898, was restored to its 'as new' condition.

 Andrew Scarffe, the Volunteer Team Leader explained:

-'Car 14 will be the star attraction of the week long series of events which are being held from the 1st to 8th September 2018 to celebrate the 125th anniversary of the Manx Electric Railway.
-In 2019, members of the public will be able to drive Car 14 as part of the Manx Electric Railway’s 'Ultimate Driving Experience.'
+'Car 14 was the star attraction of the week long series of events which were held from the 1st to 8th September 2018 to celebrate the 125th anniversary of the Manx Electric Railway.
+During 2019 and onwards, members of the public were able to drive Car 14 as part of the Manx Electric Railway’s 'Ultimate Driving Experience.'

 For more information on the MER volunteer group assisting on the electric railways please email Andrew Scarffe at Andrew.Scarffe@gov.im